-Researchers studying lying and deception have discovered several tell-tale signs that can teach us how to tell if someone is lying.
+Researchers studying lying and deception have discovered several tell-tale signs that make it possible to tell when someone is lying.

 1. They display nervous habits

-One way how to tell if someone is lying is by watching their behaviour.
+One way to tell if the person you are talking to is lying is by watching their behaviour.
 Researchers have discovered that people who are lying often give themselves away with nervous habits such as scratching, blinking or fidgeting.
 They may also start sweating or blushing.

 However, we have to be careful, because people may display these signs for other reasons such as nervousness or even attraction.
 When we take these signs together with other clues though, they can point to someone being guilty of lying.

 James W. Pennebaker, Ph.D., a professor of psychology at Southern Methodist University, has found that analysing people’s choice of words can reveal when they are lying.
 Along with his colleagues, he found that liars tend to use fewer first-person words such as ‘I’ or ‘my’.

 In addition, Pennebaker found that liars are less likely to use emotional words such as ‘hurt’ and angry’ and also cognitive words such as ‘understand’ or realize’.